-The free-run timer counter (CNT) of timers used in this lab are limited to 16 bits.
+The free-run timer counter (CNT) of timers used in this lab is limited to 16 bits.
 There are two special events:

-- During counting up, CNT restarts from 0 after it reaches 0xFFFF.
-This event is called counter overflow. - During counting down, CNT restarts from 0xFFFF after it reaches 0.
-This event is called counter underflow.
+- When counting up, CNT restarts from 0 after it reaches 0xFFFF.
+This is called counter overflow. - When counting down, CNT restarts from 0xFFFF after it reaches 0.
+This is called counter underflow.

-When an overflow or underflow occurs, the timer can generate a timer interrupt if the Update Interrupt Enable (UIE) bit of the TIM DMA/Interrupt Enable Register (TIM\DIER) is set.
+When a counter overflow or underflow occurs, the timer can generate a timer interrupt if the Update Interrupt Enable (UIE) bit of the TIM DMA/Interrupt Enable Register (TIM\DIER) is set.

-In the interrupt service routine of the corresponding timer, you can check the TIM status register (TIM\SR) to find out what events has generated the timer interrupt.
+In the timer interrupt service routine, you can check the TIM status register (TIM\SR) to find out what events has generate the timer interrupt.